clojure-grimoire/grimoire/resources/1.5.0/clojure.core/sorted-set-by/docstring.md

-Returns a new sorted set with supplied keys, using the suppliedcomparator.
-Any equal keys are handled as if by repeated uses ofconj.
+Returns a new sorted set with supplied keys, using the supplied comparator.
+Any equal keys are handled as if by repeated uses of conj.